threehook/eth-scaffolder/README.md

 Every account defined in the config file needs a password file.<br/>
 A password file is a text file with on the first line your chosen password.<br/>
 During testing you need this password to send ether or to deploy a smart contract.<br/>
-If you don't want to use your own password file(s) you may use the one in the sources by defining `- PasswordFile: "./password.txt"` under every account in the config file.<br/>
+If you don't want to use your own password file(s) you may use the one in the sources by defining:<br/>
-The password in this default password file is: *`secret`*
+`- PasswordFile: "./password.txt"` under every account in the config file.<br/> The password in this default password file is: *`secret`*